vidjil/vidjil/doc/quality.md

 Each new feature or release is carefully tested and goes through the following tests:

  - *Unit tests.* [150+ tests](http://gitlab.vidjil.org/-/tree/dev/algo/tests/unit-tests) on the behaviour of minimal algorithmic bricks.
- - *Functional tests.* 850+ tests in [100+ tests sets](http://gitlab.vidjil.org/-/tree/dev/algo/tests/should-get-tests).
+ - *Functional tests.* 850+ tests in [100+ tests sets](http://gitlab.vidjil.org/-/tree/dev/algo/tests/should-get-tests) with [should-test](https://www.should-test.net/).
 We check that the command-line vidjil-algo has the expected behaviour in various conditions and options.
  - *Functional tests on curated sequences.* [500+ sequences](http://gitlab.vidjil.org/-/tree/dev/algo/tests/should-vdj-tests) with curated V(D)J designations.
 We check that the algorithm gives an expected result.
 Specific complex sequences that are known to fail are tagged in the dataset.
  - *Functional tests on full datasets.*
         We run tests on datasets we distribute on <http://www.vidjil.org/data> (LIL-L3, LIL-L4, T-ALL diagnosis and relapse)